akashnagi7/mmrcl/README.md

    via email address.

 3. About us - /about
-   This part is about us page which displays information relevan to nashik smart city.
+   This part is about us page which displays information relevan to MMRCL project.

 4. Contact us - This displays contact information.